google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-media-updates.md

 If you're not familiar yet with the definitions of color space, color profile, gamut, wide-gamut and color depth, I highly recommend you read the [Improving Color on the Web] WebKit blog post.
-It goes into much detail on how to use of the `color-gamut` media query to serve wide-gamut images to users on wide-gamut displays, and fallback to sRGB images otherwise.
+It goes into much detail on how to use the `color-gamut` media query to serve wide-gamut images when the user is on wide-gamut displays and fallback to sRGB images otherwise.

 The current implementation in Chrome accepts the `srgb`, `p3` (gamut specified by the DCI P3 Color Space), and `rec2020` (gamut specified by the ITU-R